 1. They give employees a voice

 Simply providing employees with a channel for open feedback will improve staff morale.
-Filling in an employee communication survey questionnaire gives them a chance to be heard and be understood.
+Filling in an internal communications survey questionnaire gives them a chance to be heard and be understood.
+When face-to-face opportunities for feedback are no longer possible on a daily basis, it’s even more vital to provide a platform for the employee voice.

 Without this opportunity in place, you are effectively telling employees that you don’t care about their thoughts and ideas.
 Two-way communication lies at the heart of all effective internal communication.
 This reciprocal conversation between employees and leaders makes staff realise their opinions are valued.